-Greenville Police Department Policy and Procedures Manual, Chapter 42, Section 42.2.9 and SOP 42.2.8, establishes guidelines for an accounting system and the use and management of special funds, including the payment of informants.
-Chapter 42 and SOP 42.2.8 also include provisions for authorizing individuals responsible for maintaining the special funds accounting system.
+Greenville Police Department Policy and Procedures Manual, Chapter 42, establishes guidelines for an accounting system and the use and management of special funds, including the payment of informants.
 At least quarterly a report of expenditures shall be prepared and submitted to the Chief of Police.
-An independent audit of special investigations funds shall be conducted annually in May of each calendar year by the Office of Internal Affairs.
+An independent audit of special investigations funds shall be conducted annually each calendar year by the Office of Internal Affairs.